Friday, 13 June 2025

 Nick went along to capture the peaceful gathering, as well as an interview with Anna, on the eve of what will go down in history as a sombre occasion for New Zealand and its people.

-Friday, 1 October 2021
+Saturday, 2 October 2021

-Reflections on strange times: Covid-19
+Reflections on Strange Times: Covid-19

 1. Introduction

-2. The proposition
+2. The Proposition

 Question 1